golemfactory/golem-docs/src/pages/docs/degen/index.md

 yagna id export --file-path=./key.json
 ```

-The resultant key.json file in the directory you ran the command from will contain the private key for your Golem wallet.
+This will generate a file named `key.json` in the directory where the command was run.
+This file contains the private key of your Golem wallet.

 #### Flushing your payments to providers